Submitting a Planning Application

 You can use our CCMAP online mapping tool to check your jurisdiction.

-If you are in unincorporated Contra Costa County, determine which application you need (Link).
+If you are in unincorporated Contra Costa County, determine which application you need (PDF).

 If your project is within a city's boundaries, Contra Costa County is not your planning agency.
 Contact you city directly to verify their requirements.
 If your project is in the cities below, our department provides Building Permits.
 See the Building Permit page (Link) for more information.